Code-Institute-Submissions/fitipedia/TESTING.md

     }
     ```

+Many views in this project entail multiple layers of code to handle a range of different scenarios.
+The above examples are mostly single blocks of code within a longer view, as copying the entire view to this file would cause it to become unwieldy.
+Please see the [app.py](app.py) file to see the views in full.

 #### Bugs still to be fixed

 A few of minor issues remain which do not affect site performance or security.
 These are: